 Take a look at this article, if you are interested in picking the right tool for automating tests.

-Automating Specific Test Cases: A Step-by-step Guide
+How to Automate Specific Test Cases?
+A Step-by-step Guide

 Once you’ve sorted your test suite, it’s time to start automating your test cases.
 Let’s dive into a practical example using Selenium as our automation tool.